 - Apprentice: DC of 5

 - Master: DC of 20

 Glyphs of the Dragon School are based on the elemental glyph for fire.
 Spells include fire spells, block buffs, and are generally combat focused.
-Some spells like Thick Hide, Char, and Entomb use STR to determine the length of effects.
+School of the Wolf

 The Kraken School has glyphs based on the elemental glyph for water.
 The School focuses on water, healing, and perception.
 The spells mostly include healing spells.
-Spells such as Heal and Detect Creature have uses outside of combat and use WIS to determine length of effects.
+Spells such as Heal and Detect Creature have uses outside of combat.
+School of the Crow

 Glyphs for the Tortoise School are based on celtic knots.
 This School is focuses on leveling the battlefield and controlling the ebb and flow of combat.
 The spells rely on the CON modifier to determine efficacy of spells.
 This School includes spells for removal of buffs and control.
 The incredibly powerful Dispell belongs to this school.

 Learning SpellsTo learn spells for casting or enchantment, a character must read the Spell Book.
 A Scholarship check is required to read the book and absorb the knowledge it contains.
 Scholarship checks are the same as the wisdom check to cast the spell.
 Novice Spell Books require a DC 0 to learn.
 Novice Spell Books are common and found in all libraries and most Magic Shops.
 Apprentice Spell Books require a DC 5 to learn the spell.
 Most Apprentice Spell Books are only found in Magic School Libraries.
 Some general Libraries might have them, depending on the region.
 DC 10 for adept, DC 15 for expert, DC 20 for master books.
 The variation of each spell requires more in game time to learn.
 See Spell Books for more information.